Nickhunt2243/lambda-calculus-interpreter/README.md

 program only reaches the evaluator if it passes type checking.

 This separation also explains the treatment of self-application.
-The untyped evaluator can execute `fn x => x x` successfully — untyped lambda calculus permits self-application, and the Y combinator relies on it.
+The untyped evaluator can execute `fn x => x x` successfully.
+Untyped lambda calculus permits self-application, and the Y combinator relies on it.
 The type inferencer rejects it because `fn x => x x` requires `x` to simultaneously have type `'a` and type `'a -> 'b`, which the occurs check detects as an